 Socialist, Bolshevik and feminist – as well as ace horsewoman, accomplished gardener and artist herself – Constance remained an ‘unorthodox’ but devout Catholic, holding the Rosary when she died aged 59.
 The centenary of her electoral success falls on December 14.
 For militant feminists today, the catch-cry ‘Get your Rosaries off our ovaries’ is somewhat paradoxical when it comes to the true first feminist of Westminster.

-Dearest Old Darling, Mary Kenny’s play about Constance Markievicz, is at the Irish Cultural Centre, London, on November 30
+Dearest Old Darling, Mary Kenny’s play about Constance Markievicz, was at the Irish Cultural Centre, London, on November 30 in 2018.